 If a clicking sound continues and the battery cables and jumper cables are making good contact, check out “Car won’t start click noise”.

 Attempting to attach the battery booster cables causes a similar but much less serious condition.
-The symptoms commonly associated with this type event includes, power in the system but engine won’t crank.
+The symptoms commonly associated with this type of event include power in the system, but the engine won’t crank.

 How to fix fitting the cables back-ways

-Test your battery for damage by initially checking voltage.
-If it’s leak free and at least 12.5 volts go ahead and fit it correctly.
+Test your battery for damage by initially checking the voltage.
+If it’s leak free and at least 12.5 volts, go ahead and fit it correctly.

-Attempt to start your car, if you have no power or the ignition lights come on but engine won’t crank, check your fuses.
+Attempt to start your car; if you have no power or the ignition lights come on, but the engine won’t crank, check your fuses.

 Is Replacing A Car Battery Dangerous?

 Replacing a car battery can be dangerous.
 A car battery is filled with acid that produces potentially explosive gases.
 A vent tube is a common approach to venting the battery vapors away from potential ignition sources.